hbaocr/ethereumPOA/readme.md

 PrvKey Account 1 ( after genesis)
 319FF6D750413E02B2754FC163D83513878DBC1D06815CCB2EB00A983887EF53

 ---
+## Dirty Tip:

+To prevent the reset number of prefunded ETH to 0 (magic bug), **the pre-funded account must be  different from the sealer**

+---
 ## [Geth PoA Algorithm](https://github.com/ethereum/EIPs/issues/225) In short, the facts for a system with N sealers: